Types of cancer treatment on fertility

 Nerve damage – surgery for bladder, prostate or testicular cancer may damage the nerves used for getting and keeping an erection (erectile dysfunction).
 This may last for a short time or be permanent.
 It may be possible for the surgeon to use a nerve-sparing surgical technique to protect the nerves that control erections.
 This works best for younger men who had strong erections before the surgery.
 However, problems with erections are common even with nerve-sparing surgery.

 The hormone testosterone helps prostate cancer to grow.
-Slowing the body’s production of testosterone and blocking its effects may slow the growth of the cancer or even shrink it.
+Slowing the body’s production of testosterone and blocking its effects (hormone therapy) may slow the growth of the cancer or even shrink it.
 This may cause infertility.
 Males with breast cancer who are taking the drug tamoxifen (an antioestrogen drug) may experience increased sperm production.

 Stem cell transplant – high-dose chemotherapy and, possibly, radiation therapy are given before the transplant to kill the cancer cells in the body.
 The risk of permanent infertility after high-dose chemotherapy or radiation therapy is high.